 Once you have been allocated a place on a course you will receive a materials list.
 Your tutor will also advise you in relation to materials.

 WHERE DO THE COURSES TAKE PLACE?

-Courses take place on the main campus in Thomas St. Dublin 8, or in John St. West, five minutes away.
+Courses take place on the main campus in Thomas St. Dublin 8.